mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 ## 10 n9                               "Toletum" POINT (-4.0245 39.8567)
 ```

-Another feature used throughout this guide that needs further explanation is the `ggmap` funtion `get_stamenmap`.
+Another feature used throughout this guide that needs further explanation is the `ggmap` function `get_stamenmap`.
 This function automatically retrieves a background map for you using a few arguments:

 * **`bbox`** - the bounding box which represents the decimal degrees longitude and latitude coordinates of the lower left and upper right area you wish to map.
 * **`maptype`** - a name that indicates the style of map to use ([check here for options](https://rdrr.io/cran/ggmap/man/get_stamenmap.html)).